(sir OH li mus)

 Initial dose should be administered as soon as possible after transplant.
 Sirolimus should be taken 4 hours after oral cyclosporine (Neoral or Gengraf).
 Should be administered consistently (either with or without food).

-Solution: Mix (by stirring vigorously) with at least 2 ounces of water or orange juice.
+Solution: Mix (by stirring vigorously) with at least 60 mL of water or orange juice.
 No other liquids should be used for dilution.
 Patient should drink diluted solution immediately.
-The cup should then be refilled with an additional 4 ounces of water or orange juice, stirred vigorously, and the patient should drink the contents at once.
+The cup should then be refilled with an additional 120 mL of water or orange juice, stirred vigorously, and the patient should drink the contents at once.

 Tablet: Do not crush, split, or chew.